 5 Key Benefits of Collagen for Pet Health

-Collagen is the main structural protein found in skin and connective tissues like joints, tendons, cartilage and ligaments.
-Approximately 30% of the total protein in a dog’s body is collagen with this collagen protein determining the strength and elasticity of an animal’s hair, bones, nails, and teeth.
+Collagen is the main structural protein found in skin and connective tissues like joints, tendons, cartilage, and ligaments.
+Approximately 30% of the total protein in a dog’s body is collagen with this important protein determining the strength and elasticity of an animal’s hair, bones, nails, and teeth.
 Is it no wonder then that collagen supplements can benefit our furry friends and not just our own bodies?

 As our pets age, their capacity to produce collagen diminishes thus making them more susceptible to injuries, painful conditions of the bones and joints, as well as poor skin and coat health.
-Our pets also age much faster than we humans, with collagen protein depleting rapidly and often leaving your pet with health issues such as joint pain and arthritis, issues that are somewhat similar to those of their human parents.
+Our pets also age more rapidly than we humans, with collagen protein depleting rapidly and often leaving your pet with health issues such as joint pain and arthritis.
 By providing additional collagen in your dog’s diet, the more likely you are to reduce the potential for such problems.

 The 5 key benefits to collagen supplement benefits for our pets are:

 Collagen makes up 70 to 90% of a dog’s muscles, tendons, and ligaments.
 As muscles and connective tissues loosen and become more brittle with age, dogs can become susceptible to injuries including torn cruciate ligaments, patellar subluxations, and elbow and hip dysplasia.
 Adding collagen to your pet’s diet may assist with improved joint health and injury prevention.
 In larger dog breeds particularly, such as Labradors, collagen supplementation may be beneficial in the prevention of breed related serious joint issues such as elbow dysplasia developing.